devesh-anand/genshin-api/README.md

 > :element is one of the elements in game: pyro, cryo, hydro, electro, geo, anemo, dendro

 Gives list of all characters of that element.

+### /character/imglist/:element

+> :element is optional, just call /character/imglist to get all characters.

+Gives name, key (eg: For Raiden Shogun, "raiden" is key), img and element.

 ## Weapons: